About the Author of the Blogsite, Not the Author of the Bible::

 The Lord sent an angel, [who] cut off all of [Assyria’s] mighty men of valor, the leaders & captains in the camp of [Assyria’s] king.
 So, [Sennacerib] returned with shame to his own land.

-When he came into the house of his god, [those in his own family struck him down] there, with a sword.
-The Lord saved Hezekiah & the inhabitants of Jerusalem from the hand of Sennacherib, [Assyria’s] king & from all [others & God] guided them on every side.
+And when he [came] into the house of his god, [those in his own family struck him down] there, with the sword.
+[By this,] the Lord saved Hezekiah & the inhabitants of Jerusalem from the hand of Sennacherib, [Assyria’s] king & from the hand of all [others & God] guided them on every side.

-Many brought gifts to the Lord to Jerusalem & presents to Hezekiah, [Judah’s] king, so he was [highly regarded] in the sight of all the nations from [then on.]
-[When] Hezekiah was sick, [near] death & prayed to the Lord, [God spoke] to him & gave him a [miraculous] sign.
+And many brought gifts to the Lord to Jerusalem & presents to Hezekiah, [Judah’s] king, so he was magnified in the sight of all [the] nations from [then on.]
+In those days, [when] Hezekiah was sick, [near] death & prayed to the Lord, [God spoke] to him & gave him a [miraculous] sign.

-[Then,] Hezekiah humbled his [prideful] heart & the inhabitants of Jerusalem, [as well,] so that the [Lord’s anger didn’t] come upon them [during Hezekiah’s life.]
+[However,] Hezekiah humbled his [prideful] heart & the inhabitants of Jerusalem, [as well,] so that the [Lord’s anger didn’t come] upon them [during Hezekiah’s life.]

-Hezekiah had honor & was [exceedingly] rich & made himself treasuries for: silver, gold, precious stones, spices, shields & all [types] of [precious] jewels.
+And Hezekiah had honor & was [exceedingly rich] & made himself treasuries for: silver, gold, precious stones, spices, shields & all [types] of [precious] jewels.
 [Hezekiah] also [made] store houses for the [extra grain,] wine & oil, and stalls for all [types of livestock & pens] for flocks.]

-[Also, Hezekiah] provided himself cities & an abundance of flocks & herds, [since] God had given him [lots of property.]
-Hezekiah also stopped the upper water [outlet] of Gihon & brought [the water] straight down to the west [side] of the city of David.
+[Additionally, Hezekiah] provided [himself] cities & [an] abundance of flocks & herds, [since] God had given him [lots of property.]
+This same Hezekiah also stopped the upper water [outlet] of Gihon & brought [the water] straight down to the west [side] of the city of David.

-Hezekiah, prospered in all [he did.]
-[But] in the [matter when] the ambassadors of [Babylon’s rulers] came to [Hezekiah] to [ask about] the [miraculous] wonder done in the land, God left [Hezekiah,] to [test] him, to know what was in his heart.
+And Hezekiah, prospered in all [he did.]
+[But] in the [matter when] the ambassadors of [Babylon’s] princes, who [were] sent & [came] to [Hezekiah] to [ask about] the [miraculous] wonder done in the land, God left [Hezekiah,] to [test] him, to know all that was in his heart.

-Hezekiah [died] & slept with his [forefathers] & they buried him in the [best tombs] of [David’s] sons.
-All Judah & the inhabitants of Jerusalem honored [Hezekiah] at his death.
-His son, Manasseh [ruled] in [Hezekiah’s place.]
+Hezekiah [died] & slept with his [forefathers] & they buried him in the [best tombs] of [David’s descendants.]
+And all Judah & the inhabitants of Jerusalem [honored Hezekiah] at his death.
+And his son, Manasseh [ruled] in [Hezekiah’s place.]